Keyboard shortcuts

 • incorrect login details;

-• when 5 consecutive calls via VoIP/SIP have failed.
+• 5 consecutive calls via VoIP fail.
 You receive the message VoIP, multiple call attempts failed.

 PSTN